nimsilvestre/code-challange-frdy/README.md

   reduce Boilerplate code.
 - For handling the API Errors, I have implemented a re-try call on dispatch redux action to a maximum of 3 tries while keeping track of how many times the App tried to re-try API call.
+Without the user having the perception that the re-try is happening :)

 >